adregan/grunt-assemble-boilerplate/README.md

 - `grunt html` will package up your site templates and minify
 - `grunt clean` will delete all of the HTML files in "./dist"
 - `grunt style` will convert your SASS, autoprefix, and minify your CSS
-- `grunt js` will lint, concat, and uglify your JS.
+- `grunt js` will lint, concatenate, and uglify your JS.

 Make sure to update the info in the `package.json` file with your site's name, your name, etc.